 E.M.
-Forster didn’t just predict the internet in his short story The Machine Stops – he foresaw the dangers of the digital age.
+Forster didn’t just predict the internet in The Machine Stops – he foresaw the dangers of going digital.

 E.M.
 Forster is best known for novels about love and duty, including A Room with a View (1908) and A Passage to India (1924).
-He also wrote The Machine Stops (1909), a short story that describes how future humans adapt to technology – and how that technology comes to destroy mankind.
-Now, research shows just how prescient Forster’s predictions were.
+But he also wrote short stories, including The Machine Stops (1909).

-His story is striking for predicting not just the way the internet works, but how we’ve come to rely on ‘the machine’.
-Remarkably, Forster was writing around 30 years before the first digital computer, and at a time when TV and telephones were still in their infancy.
-Speculating instead on human nature, Forster was still able to predict the world we now inhabit with unnerving accuracy.
+Remarkably, Forster was writing around 30 years before the first digital computer.
+TV and telephones were still in their infancy.
+By speculating instead on human nature, Forster was still able to predict the world we now inhabit.

 7 ways The Machine Stops predicts the digital age

-- Protagonist Vashti communicates with thousands of people through a telescreen, but shares no emotional intimacy with any of them.
+- Protagonist Vashti communicates with thousands of people through a telescreen, but has no emotional intimacy with any of them.
 This could describe almost any social network.

-- Her home is completely automated: anything can be done or delivered by a button: “There was the cold-bath button.
+- Her home is completely automated.
+“There was the cold-bath button.
 There was the button that produced literature.”
-When she’s ill, a doctor treats her remotely.
+When she’s ill, she consults a doctor remotely.